RanSOM: Second-Order Momentum with Randomized Scaling for Constrained and Unconstrained Optimization: Introduction

 To restore the optimal convergence properties of momentum, we must correct the "lag" in the estimator.
 Mathematically, this requires constructing a correction term $\delta_t$ that acts as an unbiased estimator of the gradient change along the update path, effectively approximating the integral $\nabla f(x_t) - \nabla f(x_{t-1}) \approx \int \nabla^2 f(x) dx$.
 While the goal is clear, constructing an estimator that is both computationally efficient and valid under weak assumptions has proven to be a difficult balancing act.
 Prior works have attempted to construct this estimator, but each approach incurs a prohibitive trade-off (summarized in Table~\ref{tab:comparison}).

-The first class of methods, exemplified by STORM or MVR, estimates the path integral using the difference of stochastic gradients at the two endpoints: $\delta_t = \nabla f_{\xi}(x_t) - \nabla f_{\xi}(x_{t-1})$.
-While this method maintains a standard cost of $2(F+B)$ (two gradients per step), its variance is tightly coupled to the smoothness of the individual sample loss functions.
-Consequently, these methods strictly require that every individual sample $f_\xi$ be smooth (Lipschitz gradient).
+The first class of methods, exemplified by STORM or MVR \citep{cutkosky2019storm}, estimates the path integral using the difference of stochastic gradients at the two endpoints: $\delta_t = \nabla f_{\xi}(x_t) - \nabla f_{\xi}(x_{t-1})$.
+While this method maintains a standard cost of $2(F_c+B_c)$ (two gradients per step), its variance is tightly coupled to the smoothness of the individual sample loss functions.
+Consequently, these methods strictly require that every individual sample $f_\xi$ be smooth (later relaxed to average smoothness).
 This assumption is frequently violated in modern deep learning architectures, such as those employing ReLU activations, causing the variance of the estimator to explode and training to diverge.

-To address the limitations of difference-based estimators, Second-Order Momentum (SOM) approximates the integral directly using a local linearization around the previous iterate: $\delta_t = \nabla^2 f_{\xi}(x_{t-1})(x_t - x_{t-1})$.
-Like STORM, this maintains the standard $2(F+B)$ cost by reusing gradients.
+To address the limitations of difference-based estimators, Second-Order Momentum (SOM) \citep{tran2022better} approximates the integral directly using a local linearization around the previous iterate: $\delta_t = \nabla^2 f_{\xi}(x_{t})(x_t - x_{t-1})$.
+Like STORM, this maintains the standard $2(F_c+B_c)$ cost by reusing gradients.
 However, because this is a deterministic approximation of the integral using a fixed point, the approximation error is bounded only if the Hessian does not change rapidly.
 Thus, the classic SOM strictly requires \textbf{both} the gradient and the Hessian to be globally Lipschitz continuous (i.e., bounded second and third derivatives).
 These are strong, global assumptions that are difficult to verify and often do not hold in practice.